paulavishek/Nexus-360/README.md

 - "Which department has the most active projects?"
 - "Show me all projects related to website development across all departments"

+#### Web Search Enhanced Questions (using Google Search API)
+- "What are the latest project management methodologies in 2025?"
+- "How do current economic trends affect project budgeting strategies?"
+- "What are the recent changes to agile frameworks that we should consider?"
+- "Tell me about the newest project management tools released this year"
+- "What best practices have emerged for managing remote project teams?"
+- "What were the outcomes of the recent PMI conference?"
+- "How are companies currently handling AI integration in project workflows?"

 #### SQL Database Queries (when using MySQL/PostgreSQL)
 - "Show me the relationship between project budget and timeline delays"
 - "Calculate the average completion rate across all teams"